sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmAdisangrahagranthAH/shrIpArAnandasUtram.md

  The Sutras have been given a continuous and running number, and a list of the names of the Acāryas or Tantrik authorities quoted or referred to in the book has been appended at the end.

  It is hazardous to say with certainty when and where the author Parānanda Muni flourished, owing to the dearth of historical material.
-But, as can be gleaned from [internal](# "p.92 Sūtras 31-33.")evidences it may be stated that he was a contemporary of king Sudarsana of the Solar dynasty; whose time, in the light of recent researches, is taken to be between 2400 B.C. and 1800 B.C.
+But, as can be gleaned from internal[^25]evidences it may be stated that he was a contemporary of king Sudarsana of the Solar dynasty; whose time, in the light of recent researches, is taken to be between 2400 B.C. and 1800 B.C.
 Sudars'ana, as can be seen from the list given in the sixth Ahnika of the Uttara Adhyāya, appears as the last in chronological order

+[^25]: "p.92 Sūtras 31-33."